-Learn famous works of Literature, Arts, Architecture and Design in their original language, interpret old and new texts and have direct understanding of famous writers and artists like Dante, Machiavelli, Michelangelo, Leonardo da Vinci, Botticelli and Clemente.
+Learn famous works of literature, art, architecture and design in their original language, interpret old and new texts and have direct understanding of famous writers and artists like Dante, Machiavelli, Michelangelo, Leonardo da Vinci, Botticelli and Clemente.

 Watch films by Fellini, Visconti, Pasolini and Benigni without subtitles.
 Read Verdi's, Rossini's and Puccini's librettos, and sing with Pavarotti and Bocelli.
 Understand fashion design by Armani, Valentino, Gucci, Ferragamo and Versace.
 Savor Italian gastronomy, known and appreciated all over the world.

-Fifty-five million speakers of the language live in Italy and 6.7 million live outside of the country (Europe, North Africa, Americas).
+Fifty-five million native Italian speakers live in Italy and 6.7 million live outside of the country (Europe, North Africa, Americas).
 Between 120 and 150 million people use Italian as a second or cultural language, worldwide.

 An estimated 7,500 American companies do business with Italy and more than 1,000 U.S. firms have offices in Italy, including IBM, General Electric, Motorola and PriceWaterhouseCoopers.
 Italy is a world leader in the culinary arts and interior, fashion, graphic and furniture design.